DrJfrost/CinemaProject/README.md

 # CinemaProject
-A projects for Software Engineering program, Manager of cinema tickets
+A project for Software Engineering program, Manager of cinema tickets

+20161020038 Julian Albeiro Rojas Avellaneda